-Microsoft Word doesn’t have a way to cleanly draw your signature directly on a document.
-Instead, use Signaturely’s streamlined platform to draw your signature onto any document with ease.
+Microsoft Word doesn’t have a way to cleanly draw your signature on a document.
+Instead, use Signaturely’s streamlined platform to draw your signature onto any document easily.

 What You Need to Remember About Wet Signatures on Word

-Using the above steps you can insert your wet signature onto virtually any word document.
+You can insert your wet signature onto virtually any word document using the above steps.
 Although it’s a relatively easy process, using software like Signaturely to sign your documents (and draw your signature) allows you to create legal, formal signatures with even less effort.